 An example of the required price and service transparency can be found below.
-The example does not go beyond the mandatory rules for this type of work.
+The example does not go beyond the mandatory rules.
 However, we encourage you to do so where appropriate, and this guidance includes additional best practice on transparency to help you to do so.